 The General Grand Council established the Cryptic Masons Medical Research Foundation to give Cryptic Masons an opportunity to turn Masonic philosophy into a living practice.
 Currently, the Foundation is working with medical researchers to find agents to prevent atherosclerosis or more commonly known as the hardening of the arteries.
 This work places thousands of dollars annually into the needed research to stop our nation’s largest killer, atherosclerosis and heart disease.

-The Cryptic Masons Medical Research Foundation, (CMMRF), was incorporated in the state of Oklahoma, March 6, 1986.
+The Cryptic Masons Medical Research Foundation (CMMRF) was incorporated in the state of Oklahoma on March 6, 1986.
 The driving force behind the new corporation was General Grand Master Ben Mandlebaum, of the General Grand Council of Cryptic Masons International.
 Past Most Illustrious Grand Master, Marion K. Crum was named the first Executive Secretary of the Foundation.
 He faithfully served in that position for twenty-seven years, retiring in October 2012.
 The Foundation funds research at ICVBM, which is located at the Indiana University School of Medicine in Indianapolis, Indiana.

 We optimistically anticipate that our commitment to support this discovery research conducted at ICVBM will translate into cures and treatments for almost all diseases!
 We urge you to consider partnering with the CMMRF mission to save lives and improve the quality of life.

 Thank you for your efforts on behalf of the Foundation.
 We could not achieve our goals without your help.

 Gary G. Wyne, PMIGM

 For more information, please click the link – www.cmmrf.org